-When I couchsurfed at Michaela’s place in Prague, she could not stop ranting and raving about a temple she visited in Thailand.
+When I couchsurfed at Michaela’s place in Prague, she could not stop ranting and raving about a Thai Buddhist temple she visited.
 As I got closer to Thailand and more interested in spirituality, the more I found myself drawn to this place.

 In the next few posts, you’ll understand why this place is so amazing and transformational.